Thanks to these quick and easy sheet pan shrimp recipes, eating healthily has never been easier.

 But before adding the shrimp, toss them in half of the garlic butter sauce.
 It’s buttery, lemony, and full of garlicky goodness.

-Take your taste buds on a cruise around the Greek Isles with this delicious Mediterranean shrimp.
+Take your taste buds on a cruise around the Greek Isles with this delicious Mediterranean shrimp dinner.

 This dish features a medley of veggies coated in Greek-inspired seasonings, including artichoke hearts, grape tomatoes, kalamata olives, and red onions.

 Those get roasted first, followed by lemony, spicy, flavorful shrimp.
 Then, when it’s ready, top it with plenty of feta cheese and fresh herbs.